ms007/ngx-d3/projects/pie-chart/readme.md

-# NgxD3
+# PieChart
-Collection of reusable D3.js components for Angular 6+
+An animated pie chart component, displaying all changes with smooth transitions.

 The library has been developed with Angular 6.
 It should work with older versions of Angular too, but this isn't tested yet.

 This repository is maintained by volunteers of [OPITZ CONSULTING Deutschland GmbH](https://www.opitz-consulting.com).

-## PieChart
-An animated pie chart component, displaying all changes with smooth transitions.

 There is a demo component `PieChartDemoComponent` in this repository at https://github.com/opitzconsulting/ngx-d3.